 This new blog endeavor is a way for me to process how, what, when, why and who I teach art history for and about.
 Sometimes I will use run on sentences and sometimes the connections I am making might take a few moments or an email to ask me what I was thinking.
 I often write in a stream of consciousness style.
-Deal with all that and here we go!
+If You can deal with that, well then, here we go!

-I have many questions, which I hope to incorporate into my teaching, because if I want students to ask questions modeling that behavior as part of my teaching style is important.
-I also want to demonstrate why curiosity is important and inspire students to go beyond and make their own connections with art history.
+I have many questions, which I hope to incorporate into my teaching, because if I want students to ask questions then modeling that behavior as part of my teaching style is important.
+I want to demonstrate why curiosity is important and inspire students to go beyond and make their own connections with art history.
+I mean, if I am tired of it being stuffed into my face, then there’s gotta be a few others out there sick of it too- ya?

-There is too much art history in our world for me to decide what is crucial for each student and their experience.
+There is too much art history in our world for me to decide what is crucial for each student and their own experience.
 I will end up deciding and teaching certain things knowing that I am leaving out plenty.
-How I decide to teach what I teach will depend on what I am reading and seeing in the modern art work as well as students’ interests.
-What is important enough about art history to teach middle school students?
+How I decide to teach what I teach will depend on what I am reading and seeing being created, as well as, students’ interests.
+The important part about teaching modern art and is that You as the educator are LISTENING.
+Listening to the students by asking them questions, listening to their stories to better understand their interests, curiosities and struggles.
+Listening to sources in the art world from different cultures and perspectives.
+Put the New York Times down and scour the social medias for artists of all walks of life.

 Why do we teach art history through slides and memorization?
 Can it be a different experience?
 Can it include that with other ways that connect to the students’ world in a more personable way?
-Or how to we modernize the old slideshow?
-Instagram…?
+Or how do we modernize the old slideshow?
+Or is there purpose in the good old slideshow?
+I don’t have all the answers.
+What do You think?
+What do Your students think?
+Have You asked them?
+Have You read or listened to Dr. Christopher Emdin?
+He changed my approach of leaving all the pressures of lesson planning on myself and to listen to students.
+To engage with them and relate the knowledge and skills of my subject area to their lives.